Ambattz/FP_MiniProject_ReactJS/README.md

   * Create components to Register, Edit, and View patient details.
   * Create components to Book, Edit, and View the appointments.
   * Create a Navbar.
+01 You need to follow these steps otherwise you will face some server issues even hands-On code is right.

+    Step 1: Run ---- Install
+    Step 2: Run ---- Run
+    Step 3: Run ---- Tests

+02 Do this steps before pasting code after Run Tests to check the test cases passed

 ## PRE-REQUISITES
 HTML, CSS, JS, and ReactJS

 ## RESULT

 |  | Intial Test Run | Final Test Run
 ------------- | ----------------------------- | ----------------------